codingMustache/codingMustache/README.md

 ## Joke of the Day

-People who don't eat gluten are really going against the grain.
+Did you know the first French fries weren't actually cooked in France?
+They were cooked in Greece.

 ## Daily Trivia

-Who is the original author of the realtime physics engine called PhysX?
+Unix Time is defined as the number of seconds that have elapsed since when?
- 1. NovodeX
+ 1. Midnight, July 4, 1980
- 2. AMD
+ 2. Midnight on the creator of Unix&#039;s birthday
- 3. Nvidia
+ 3. Midnight, July 4, 1976
- 4. Ageia
+ 4. Midnight, January 1, 1970

 <details>
   <summary>Answer</summary>
-  NovodeX
+  Midnight, January 1, 1970
 </details>